 The 2014 Summit will explore the the overarching theme of "cutting costs at each step in the supply chain".
 Working from the power boiler to the forest, industry leaders "will report on the robust activity taking place across the value chain to dramatically reduce cost through innovation, new business models, new business practices, new technology and other avenues," sponsors promise.

 scheduled 14 field days at off-campus research stations

 Dates and locations are as follows:

-* March 9, Spring Acadiana Beef Cattle Producers Field Day at the Iberia Research Station, Jeanerette.
+March 8, Spring Acadiana Beef Cattle Field Day at the Iberia Research Station, Jeanerette.

-* April 17, Wheat Field Day at the Macon Ridge Research Station, Winnsboro.
+April 16, Wheat and Oat Field Day at the Macon Ridge Research Station, Winnsboro.

-* June 19, Northeast Research Station Field Day, St. Joseph.
+June 17, Northeast Research Station Pest and Crop Production Field Day, St. Joseph.

 Details on times and topics covered will be available closer to the dates.